-Based on the assumption that rent is affordable if it does not use more than 30% of an individual's income, rents were reported as affordable for 60% of renting households in 2000.
-No data was available of respondents reporting they were paying more than 30% of household income for rent in 2000.
+Based on the assumption that rent is affordable if it does not use more than 30% of an individual's income, rents were reported as affordable for 30% of renting households in 2000.
+Seven percent of respondents reported that they were paying more than 30% of their household income for rent in 2000.